-The metrics for the rankings are designed to recognize those university-based academics who are contributing most substantially to public debates about K-12 and higher education.
-The rankings offer a useful, if imperfect, gauge of the public impact edu-scholars had in 2012, both due to short-term activity and longer-term contributions.
-The rubric reflects both a scholar’s body of academic work — encompassing books, articles, and the degree to which these are cited — and their 2012 footprint on the public discourse.
+The metrics recognize university-based scholars in the U.S. who are contributing most substantially to public debates about education.
+The rankings offer a useful, if imperfect, gauge of the public influence edu-scholars had in 2013.
+The rubric reflects both a scholar's body of academic work--encompassing the breadth and influence of their scholarship--and their footprint on the public discourse last year.

 For the full list and to learn more about the rankings, visit Rick Hess Straight Up in Education Week.